bxparks/AceButton/README.md

 }
 ```

-We explain below (see _Single Button Simplifications_ section below) that in
-the simple case, we don't need to explicitly create an instance of
-`ButtonConfig` or call `setButtonConfig()` because all instances of `AceButton`
-automatically get assigned to the singleton instance of the System ButtonConfig
+#### System ButtonConfig

+A single instance of `ButtonConfig` called the "System ButtonConfig" is
-which is automatically created by the library.
+automatically created by the library at startup.
+By default, all instances of
+`AceButton` are automatically assigned to this singleton instance.
+We explain in
+the _Single Button Simplifications_ section below how this simplifies the code
+needed to handle a single button.

+#### Configuring the EventHandler

 The `ButtonConfig` class provides a number of methods which are mostly
 used internally by the `AceButton` class.
 The one method which is expected